Maximise the chances of a successful overseas work placement.

 From a hard-nosed business perspective, there’s a lot of money at stake.
 The average cost of an expatriate assignment is around £220,000 per year and expatriate failure rates are as high as 40%.
 Properly preparing your new assignee, and their family, is crucial in making sure that they are happy and you get the best possible return on your investment.

-There is also the ethical dimension too.
+There is also the ethical dimension.
 When any organisation sends an employee on an overseas assignment, they have a duty of care.
-It can be a daunting prospect to live and work in a new environment, especially for a substantial period of time.
-There are also many logistics that need to be managed and hazards to be avoided.
+It can be a daunting prospect to live and work in a new environment, especially for a substantial time.
+Many logistics need to be managed and hazards avoided.
 Will you leave them to it?
 Or ensure that nothing is left to chance?

 While this page is focused on Pre-Assignment Screening, an employer should also consider what happens after the assignment ends.
 If an employee and/or their family is going on a long-term relocation, a plan should be put in place to ensure they get the support required upon returning home.